Best Game Improvement Irons 2026: Top Picks for Mid and High Handicappers

 The five irons below represent the strongest options currently available in the game improvement category.
 Each was selected based on forgiveness on mishits, distance performance, ease of launch, and overall value.

-Who it's for: Mid to high handicappers (roughly 12 to 28 handicap) who want a single iron set that handles everything well.
+Who it's for: Mid to high handicappers (roughly 10 to 28 handicap) who want the most well-rounded game improvement iron available.
+If you are picking one set and want to cover all bases, this is the safest choice.

 Buying Guide